Agoric/documentation/main/reference/ertp-api/issuer.md

 - Returns: **Payment**

 Combines multiple **Payments** into one new **Payment**.
-If any item in *paymentsArray* is a promise, the operation proceeds after each such promises resolve to a **Payment**.
+If any item in *paymentsArray* is a promise, the operation proceeds after each such promise resolves to a **Payment**.
 All **Payments** in *paymentsArray* are consumed and made unavailable for later use.

 If the *optTotalAmount* argument is passed into the method,